thorstenmahieu/thorstenmahieu.github.io/Software Development of HESC.md

 Due to the project’s non-disclosure agreement (NDA), further details cannot be disclosed.
 However, the project emphasized software design, real-time data analysis, and user-centered visualization in the context of safety-critical systems.

-Technologies used: Python, GTK3, ROS, Ubuntu, remote-desktop, Grafana, InfluxDB, Gazebo, Flask, jQuery, Chart.js
+Technologies used: Python, XML, GTK3, ROS, Ubuntu, remote-desktop, Grafana, InfluxDB, Gazebo, Flask, jQuery, Chart.js

 ---